Wood burning is a major source—and often the major source—of PM2.5 in many neighborhoods and communities.

 Areas of Scandinavia have high levels of fine particulates from residential wood burning, such as in Lycksele, Northern Sweden, where it contributes up to 81% of PM1 emissions.
 A study from southern Sweden showed that 32% of carbonaceous aerosols (PDF) were from wood burning (vs. 28% from fossil fuels).

-In Denmark, approximately 65% of fine particle emissions (PDF) come from wood burning.
+In Denmark, approximately half of fine particle emissions (PDF) come from wood burning.

 In a small rural area of Denmark, wood burning was shown to create air pollution levels comparable to what would be experienced at a busy street (with about 70,000 vehicles per day) in urban Copenhagen.